adjust/dev-docs/docs/ios/reference/ADJEvent.md

 This class contains information about events triggered in your application.
 You can send this information to Adjust's servers by passing an `ADJEvent` object to the [`trackEvent` method](ios-trackEvent-invocation).

-% classMethod eventWithEventToken
+% Class method eventWithEventToken

-:::{function} eventWithEventToken (eventToken)
+::::{function} eventWithEventToken (eventToken)
 :noindex:

 Creates an event object initialized with an Adjust event token